mclaughlin-thomas/Mastering-Node.js-CH4/README.md

 Handling Events
 Events are used to provide notifications that the state of the application has changed and provide an opportuninity to execute a callback function to handle that change.
 Events are handled through the node.js api, though these are often conveinence features that hide away the details.
 Server.ts

+Working with promises
+Promises are an alternative to callbacks and some parts of the Node.js API give us features to use both callbacks and promises.
+A promise serves the same purpose as a callback, which is to define the code that iwll be executed when the asynchronous operation is done.
+The main difference is that the code written with promises tend to be simpler than the callback counterpart.